Documents Needed for Claiming HRA Exemption in FY 2024-25

 Declaration of HRA for Employers

-Employee’s name and PAN
+Employee’s full name and PAN

-Monthly rent paid and total annual rent
+Monthly and annual rent amount

 Landlord’s name and address

-Landlord’s PAN (if rent exceeds ₹1,00,000 annually)
+Landlord’s PAN (mandatory if annual rent exceeds ₹1,00,000)

 Additional Supporting Documents